atomgalaxy/wg21-calltarget/calltarget.md

 preserve prvalue-ness is crucial to implementing quite a lot of the standard library customization points as mandated by the standard, without compiler help.

+# Needed Guidance

+- Do we want to punt the syntax to reflection, or is this basic enough to warrant this feature?
+(Knowing that reflection will need more work from the user to get the pointer value).
+- Do we care that it only works on unevaluated operands?
+(With the `static_cast` fallback in run-time cases)

 ---